Eterea/blender/docs/tips.md

 >NOTE: see TIPS FOR FAST CYCLES RENDERING before rendering scenes with REAL DISPLACEMENT.
 Because optimizations are needed with Displacemente, specially for 4K

-### SHADING & LIGHTING - QUICK TIPS
-#### Which objects use certain material?

-**To find out on which objects in our scene a certain Material is applied**: go to the “Material” tab, click on the small arrow to the right of the list (even if it is blank) and choose “Select by Material”.

-#### To make a material fully transparent depending on surface normals:

-Material Properties > Settings > Surface > Enable Camera Backface Culling

-#### Use “Non-Color” for Normal maps

-**IMPORTANT:** for **Normal Maps** change the Color Space from sRGB (or whatever) to **Non-Color**

-ALSO: After setting the Color Space to Non-Color, don’t forget to plug the normal map through a **Normal Map** node (not directly into a shader's Normal input).
-That node interprets the RGB data as a vector.
-CAUTION: **Normal Map** node (not a simple “Normal” node)

-#### Fix Normal Maps ready for DirectX

-If we perceive some strange artifact in Normal Maps, it can be because it’s DirectX-Ready.
-To fix normal maps ready for DirectX to be used with OpenGL, just **invert the Green channel**.

-Use a Separate Color > Invert Green > Combine Color Again

 ### Caution with normal maps on Procedural Geometry

 #### Caution with uvs stored at GN level